rakeshagf/authn_risk_assessment/capstone_final/README.md

 **Potential Benefits**: This machine learning solution aims to enhance security and improving user experience for normal login events.
 Automation of login anomaly detection also reduces the burden on security operations teams, allowing them to focus on investigating high-priority threats rather than sifting through vast amounts of data manually.

-## Model Outcomes or Predictions:
+## Model Selection and Outcomes:

-We explored three machine learning models for authentication risk assessment: Isolation Forest, Random Forest, and One-Class SVM.
+We explored three machine learning models (classification type, mix of unsupervised and supervised) for authentication risk assessment: Isolation Forest, Random Forest, and One-Class SVM.
+KMeans was leveraged in first part of exercise to identify clusters, it was dropped in final part (Isolation Forest does a better job for anomaly detection problem).

 **Isolation Forest**: Unsupervised anomaly detection, used here to identify initial anomalies and generate the `risk_category` target variable.